 U.S. House breaks with no new NAFTA tabled for ratification.
 Now what?

-Prime Minister Justin Trudeau participates in a signing ceremony for the new United States-Mexico-Canada Agreement with President of the United States Donald Trump and President of Mexico Enrique Pena Nieto in Buenos Aires, Argentina on Friday, Nov.
-30, 2018.
 The U.S. House of Representatives began its summer break today leaving the ratification of the new North American trade deal hanging, rekindling angst that a frustrated President Donald Trump will blow up the existing pact.
-THE CANADIAN PRESS/Sean Kilpatrick
+(File Photo/THE CANADIAN PRESS/Sean Kilpatrick)

 Mike Blanchfield , The Canadian Press

-But they haven't reached an agreement that would persuade the Democrats to bring a bill forward in the House.
+“We recognize that there is a difficult partisan context in Washington right now between the Democrats and the Republicans.
+We have said from the very beginning that we would keep pace with the American process on ratification of the new NAFTA accords,” Trudeau said at an event in Vancouver.

+“But we will do that in line with the American process when it picks up again this fall.”

-That makes it all but certain that U.S. lawmakers won't be in a position to take even the most tentative steps forward on the deal before the start of Canada's federal election campaign, which is set to begin by mid-September at the latest.
+Ever-ticking political clocks in both countries mean U.S. lawmakers - with one eye towards Trump's 2020 re-election bid - won't be in a position to take even the most tentative steps forward on the deal before the start of Canada's federal election campaign, which is set to begin by mid-September at the latest.

-For some, that could mean fireworks for the Canadian campaign -- ignited by a petulant Trump.
+“It doesn't make sense to rush ahead with something where we know the Democrats in Congress are working to make it better,” Singh said in an interview Monday.

+Trade experts in Canada and the U.S. are divided on whether the delays may raise the odds of Trump invoking the six-month notice period to withdraw from NAFTA - a threat he repeatedly made during the tense renegotiation of the pact that he pushed on Canada and Mexico.

 Cyndee Todgham Cherniak, a Toronto-based international trade lawyer, said the Democrats are likely to want substantive changes that could leave the deal in limbo for many months.
-In the meantime, the Democrats will be sharpening their talking points on USMCA to use against Trump in the 2020 U.S. election, she said.
+In the meantime, the Democrats will be sharpening their talking points on USMCA to use against Trump in the 2020 U.S. election.

 And that could set Trump off, she said.